 (i) Market Participants with a nondisclosure agreement with ERCOT have designated sections on the MIS that allow access to the certified posting of group information.

 (ii) Market Participants may access the artifacts posted for their respective groups on the MIS Secure Area.

+(h) Information on the ERCOT website pertaining to energy and demand shall include monthly reports with 15-minute interval data.

 (2) The list below includes both data set and designated MIS classification of the available planning data and information.
 Where the information is classified as “Certified,” the appropriate Market Participant category or group is also indicated.
+“RIOO-RS” indicates information in Resource Integration and On-going Operations–Resource Services.
 Information classified as “Public” is available on the ERCOT website.
+The list below is intended to be only a general guide and not controlling language, and any conflict between this list and another section of the Planning Guide is controlled by the other section.